 My Lending Club Game Plan In The Future

-One of the biggest takeaways that I want you to understand is that I haven’t given up on Lending Club or peer to peer lending.
+One of the biggest takeaways that I want you to understand about peer to peer loans is that I haven’t given up on Lending Club or peer to peer lending.
 It wasn’t the system that went wrong.
 It was my greed to earn a consistent 20% annual rate of return.
 I wasn’t diversified.
 I only owned the riskiest E, F, and G rated loans.

 Now, my plan for the future is to only invest in the safer A, B, and C rated loans.
 I plan on making my investments automatic and let Lending Club’s system pick the best loans for me.
 I’m done funding entrepreneurs’ dreams in this tough market.
 I’m going to stick to honest people with good credit scores who need to consolidate their debt.